Canadian Internal Waters

-Canadian Internal Waters is a Canadian term for the waters "on the landward side of the baselines of the territorial sea of Canada."
+In Canadian law, Canadian Internal Waters are the waters "on the landward side of the baselines of the territorial sea of Canada".

 Definition

 The baselines are defined as "the low-water line along the coast or on a low-tide elevation that is situated wholly or partly at a distance not exceeding the breadth of the territorial sea of Canada from the mainland or an island," and the territorial sea is defined as extending 12 nmi from the points of the baselines, or such other points as may be prescribed.

-Canada asserts that all waters within the bounds of the Canadian Arctic Archipelago, including the Northwest Passage, are within its internal waters.
-They also include the Strait of Juan de Fuca, Strait of Georgia, Queen Charlotte Sound and Hecate Strait, the Gulf of Saint Lawrence and the Bay of Fundy.
+Canada asserts that all waters within the bounds of the Canadian Arctic Archipelago, including Hudson Bay and the Northwest Passage, are within its internal waters.
+They also include the Strait of Juan de Fuca, the Strait of Georgia, Queen Charlotte Sound and Hecate Strait, the Gulf of Saint Lawrence and the Bay of Fundy.

-Canada insists that her internal waters are delimited in accordance with the rules laid out in the United Nations Convention on the Law of the Sea.
+Canada insists that its internal waters are delimited in accordance with the rules laid out in the United Nations Convention on the Law of the Sea.